InvaHealth/InvaHealthDDdescriptors/README.md

 # **Official_country**

-Country where the impact occurred; sometimes this is not congruent with the geographic region as some territories (e.g., overseas areas) are located in another continent than their official country of attachment; based on information from <a href="http://www.naturalearthdata.com/">here</a> as a reference for country names.
+Country where the impact occurred; sometimes this is not congruent with the geographic region because some territories (e.g., overseas areas) are located in another continent than their official country of attachment; based on information from <a href="http://www.naturalearthdata.com/">here</a> as a reference for country names.

 # **Region**